 Text Network Analysis

-As I’ve discussed in other posts, a text network analysis proceeds in the following way: a text is copied into a .txt file; it is imported into some analytical tool (I use Auto Map) in order to remove stop words and to lightly stem the text; then, using the same tool, the text—which has now been expunged of all but significant content words—is run through an algorithm that treats the content words like a network and creates a co-reference list in .csv format.
+As I’ve discussed in other posts, a text network analysis proceeds in the following way: a text is copied into a .txt file; it is imported into some analytic tool (I use Auto Map) in order to remove stop words and to lightly stem the text; then, using the same tool, the text—which has now been expunged of all but significant content words—is run through an algorithm that treats the content words like a network and creates a co-reference list in .csv format.
 What words are connected to what other words, and how often?
 (In this analysis, I used a two word gap and a five word gap.)
 The .csv file is then opened in a network analysis tool (I use Gephi) in order to visualize these semantic connections.
 Each word is visualized as a node in the network, and words that appear next to each other—again, within a certain word gap—appear as edges.

 The two most important network visualizations, in my opinion, show nodes with the highest levels of Betweenness Centrality and the highest levels of Degree Centrality.
 The latter measures how many total connections a node has to other individual nodes; so, a node with high degree centrality will simply be connected to many other nodes.
 The former measures whether or not a node is connected to other nodes that themselves have many connections; so, a node with high betweenness centrality will in essence be an important ‘passageway’ between communities within the network.
 (Here’s an excellent visual description of the concepts.)